Labor & Working Families

 My Record & Experience

-I’m never shy in standing with working families.
-I’ve stood on the picket line with bus drivers on strike and attended rallies with our airport workers.
-I wrote the Governor when the coronavirus pandemic first started to advocate for paid sick leave, hazard pay for grocery workers, and a mask-mandate on public transportation to keep bus drivers safe.
+I’m never shy about standing with working families.
+I’ve stood on the picket line with bus drivers on strike and fought alongside our airport workers for the rights they deserve.
+I petitioned party leadership when the coronavirus pandemic first started, advocating for paid sick leave, hazard pay for grocery workers, and a mask-mandate on public transportation to keep bus drivers and riders safe.

 As a Delegate, I: